Baseballfan5303/MyMLBTop100ProspectsList/Contribution/HowToMakeYourOwnList.md

 Hello,

-If you are interested in making your own version of an MLB Top 100 Prospects List but using my process as a starting point, please follow these steps:
+If you are interested in making your own version of an MLB Top 100 Prospects List and would like to use my process as a starting point, please follow these steps:

 ### Making Your Own Version